Scientific Rigor and Security

 Thousands of stake pools worldwide secure the network, distributing power and enhancing resilience.

-Future development emphasizes cross-chain compatibility and sidechains, enabling Cardano to connect with global financial systems and other blockchains.
+Future development emphasizes cross-chain compatibility and sidechains, enabling the platform to connect with global financial systems and other blockchains.

 The world’s first provably secure PoS protocol, Ouroboros, is built on peer-reviewed cryptographic research.